PapersOfMathieuNls/clever-commit/combined.md

 ## Finding potential fixes for faults  {#sec:online}

 Each time a developer makes a commit, misfire intercepts it using a pre-commit hook,  extracts the corresponding code block (in a similar way as in the previous phase), and compares it to the code blocks of historical defect-commits.
 If there is a match then the new commit is deemed to be risky.
-A threshold $\alpha$ is used to assess the extent beyond which two commits are considered similar.
-The setting of $\alpha$ is discussed in the case study section.
+A threshold $S$ is used to assess the extent beyond which two commits are considered similar.
+The setting of $S$ is discussed in the case study section.

-Pre-commit hooks are custom scripts set to fire off when certain important actions of the versioning process occur.
-There are two groups of hooks: client-side and server-side.
-Client-side hooks are triggered by operations such as committing and merging, whereas server-side hooks run on network operations such as receiving pushed commits.
-These hooks can be used for all sorts of reasons such as checking compliance with coding rules or automatic runs of unit test suites.
-The pre-commit hook runs before the developer specifies a commit message.
-It is used to inspect the modifications that are about to be committed. misfire is based on a set of bash and python scripts, and the entry point of these scripts lies in a pre-commit hook.
-These scripts intercept the commit and extract the corresponding code blocks.

 To compare the extracted blocks to the ones in the database, we resort to clone detection techniques, more specifically, text-based clone detection techniques.
 This is because lexical and syntactic analysis approaches (alternatives to text-based comparisons) would require a complete program to work, i.e., a program that compiles.
-In the relatively wide-range of tools and techniques that exist to detect clones by considering code as text [@Johnson1993;  @Johnson1994; @Marcus; @Manber1994; @StephaneDucasse; @Wettel2005], we selected NICAD as the main text-based method for comparing code blocks [@Cordy2011] for several reasons.
+In the relatively wide-range of tools and techniques that exist to detect clones by considering code as text [@Johnson1993;  @Johnson1994; @Marcus; @Manber1994; @StephaneDucasse; @Wettel2005; @Cordy2011] we had to build our own text-based clone detector for several reasons.
+First and foremost, the clone detector should have the ability, once a clone have been indentified, to trasnform the matching clones for them to match the workspace of the developer in terms of variables names and data structure.
+While classical clone detector aims to detect clone pairs for removal and/or managing them, we have another goal.
+Indeed, we want non only to match clone pairs by abstracting them, we also want to transform one blocks into another.
+The contextualized fix that we proposed to the developers can be syntactically incorect as they are based on imcomplete blocks of code.
+Hence, they cannot be use directly by developer.
+We simply believe that the contextualized fixes are easier to understand and apply as the _look_ familiar to the code the developer is currently attempting to submit.

-First, NICAD is built on top of TXL, which we also used in the previous phase.
-Second, NICAD can detect Types 1, 2 and 3 software clones [@CoryKapser].
+Our clone detector  can detect Types 1, 2 and 3 software clones [@CoryKapser].
 Type 1 clones are copy-pasted blocks of code that only differ from each other in terms of non-code artefacts such as indentation, whitespaces, comments and so on.
 Type 2 clones are blocks of code that are syntactically identical except literals, identifiers, and types that can be modified.
 Also, Type 2 clones share the particularities of Type 1 about indentation, whitespaces, and comments.
 Type 3 clones are similar to Type 2 clones in terms of modification of literals, identifiers, types, indentation, whitespaces, and comments but also contain added or deleted code statements. misfire detects Type 3 clones since they can contain added or deleted code statements, which make them suitable for comparing commit code blocks.
-The problem with the current implementation of NICAD is that it only considers complete Java, C\#, and C files.
-We needed to adapt NICAD to process changesets.
-With the aid of TXL designers (through their online forum), we developed a TXL grammar for changesets.

-NICAD works in three phases: *Extraction*, *Comparison* and *Reporting*.
-During the *Extraction* phase all potential clones are identified, pretty-printed, and extracted.
-We do not use the *Extraction* phase of NICAD as it has been built to work on programs that are syntactically correct, which is not the case for changesets.
-We replaced NICAD’s *Extraction* phase with our scripts for building code blocks (described in the previous phase).

-In the *Comparison* phase, the extracted blocks are transformed, clustered and compared to find potential clones.
-Using TXL sub-programs, blocks go through a process called pretty-printing where they are stripped of formatting and comments.
-When code fragments are cloned, some comments, indentation or spacing are changed according to the new context where the new code is used.
-This pretty-printing process ensures that all code will have the same spacing and formatting, which renders the comparison of code fragments easier.
+For our clone detector, we reuse the pretty-printing strategy from Roy _et al._ where  statements are broken down into several lines [@Iss2009].
-Furthermore, in the pretty-printing process, statements can be broken down into several lines.
-Table \ref{tab:pretty-printing} [@Iss2009] shows how this can improve the accuracy of clone detection with three `for` statements:
+Furthermore, in th process, statements can be  shows how this can improve the accuracy of clone detection with three `for` statements:

 \begin{equation}
  for (i=0; i<10; i++)